-One of the most common requests we hear on our presentation skills workshops is to help people be like other presenters they’ve seen, heard and admire.
+One of the most common requests we hear on our presentation training courses is to help people be like other presenters they’ve seen, heard and admire.

 Our response is always the same; you don’t have to be like someone else to become a great presenter.
-The best speakers are highly individual and don’t perform to template or prescribed formulas.
-The speakers we tend to admire as ‘great’ speakers who get results may all have their own authentic personalities and speaking styles yet we believe they all share one thing in common; the unquestionable ability to connect with their audience.
+The best presenters are highly individual and don’t perform to a template or prescribed formulas.
+The presenters we tend to admire as ‘great’ speakers, get results through their own authentic personalities and speaking styles.
+That said, we do believe that many of those high impact presenters share one thing in common.
+It’s their the unquestionable ability to connect with their audience.
 Here at Mindful Presenter we have a simple motto which we love and live by:

 ‘Connecting is everything’